Derpy Hooves: Reception and analysis

 Within the brony fandom, Derpy Hooves has become one of the most beloved and celebrated background characters of My Little Pony: Friendship Is Magic.
 Fan works featuring Derpy expanded well beyond simple discussions, inspiring fan fiction and fan art.
 Retailers like Hot Topic sold Derpy-themed clothing and companies like Funko produced collectible figurines featuring the cross-eyed pegasus.
+In 2012, WeLoveFine released a Ditzy Doo hoodie emblazoned with her crossed eyes, and in 2013, Hot Topic released a Derpy Hooves mini messenger bag.
+Cailyn Szelinski, writing in Comic Book Resources, ranked Derpy Hooves as the character with the fourth-cutest name in Friendship Is Magic.